martbock/laravel-diceware/README.md

 ## Usage

-It's a breeze to generate a random diceware password, simply use the Facade like this:
+It's a breeze to generate a random diceware passphrase, simply use the Facade like this:

 ```php
 $passphrase = Diceware::generate();